 I’m an engineer by day and a roller derby jammer on nights and weekends – derby is my favorite outlet for a physical challenge and competitive environment.
 It’s also a super badass, womxn focused, DIY, queer sport.
 Cynthia works at a grocery store and also spends several days a week volunteering at an aquarium.
-She is both a volunteer aquarist assistant helping take care of the exhibits and a volunteer with their marine animal rescue program where she rehabs sea turtles and seals.
+She is both a volunteer aquarist assistant helping take care of the exhibits and volunteering with their marine animal rescue program, where she rehabs sea turtles and seals.

 We have been together a little more than five and a half years and met online while Cynthia was finishing college at UMBC, and I was living in Baltimore after college.

 There are so many favorite memories together, but a trip we took up to northern PA stands out for the both of us as one we’ll always remember.
-There is a park up there called Cherry Springs State Park that has the lowest light pollution levels on the eastern side of the Mississippi.
+There is a park up there called Cherry Springs State Park that has the lowest light pollution levels on the Mississippi’s eastern side.
 We drove up five hours one weekend to spend two nights camping by a lake and gazing at the stars.

 To be honest, I was a little wary about the idea of marriage.

-After a few events that happened in the summer before our fourth anniversary, I decided to really focus on living from a place of love and not a place of fear, and that changed everything.
+After a few events that happened in the summer before our fourth anniversary, I decided to focus on living from a place of love and not a place of fear, which changed everything.
 Suddenly I would find myself daydreaming about proposing [even once missed an exit off the highway because of it!].
-I knew I wanted to propose at home just the two of us, and ultimately decided to use a card game to do it.
+I knew I wanted to propose at home, just the two of us, and ultimately decided to use a card game to do it.

-I read a few online blogs and saw the card version of the game of life was a good option; only problem was that the game is no longer in production.
-I was determined and ended up finding it listed as ‘for trade’ on a random board gaming site!
-I messaged the person on the account and let them know that I didn’t have any games to trade, but wanted to buy it off of them.
+I read a few online blogs and saw the card version of life’s game was a good option; the only problem was that it is no longer in production.
+I was determined and found it listed as ‘for trade’ on a random board gaming site!
+I messaged the person on the account and let them know that I didn’t have any games to trade but wanted to buy it off of them.
 They messaged me back and said I could have it for free!
-They shipped it all the way from Canada, and I immediately got to work modifying the “get married” card to say, “Cynthia, will you be my person for the rest of my life?
+They shipped it from Canada, and I immediately got to work modifying the “get married” card to say, “Cynthia, will you be my person for the rest of my life?
 I love you”.

-I had planned on waiting until our anniversary, but, I decided to propose on Cynthia’s birthday, one month before our anniversary.
-I was SO nervous, Cyn definitely knew something was up, and the game wasn’t even fun!
+I had planned on waiting until our anniversary, but I decided to propose on Cynthia’s birthday.
+One month before our anniversary and I was SO nervous.
+Cyn definitely knew something was up, and the game wasn’t even fun!
 Still, it worked out beautifully, and there were many happy tears.

-We knew from the beginning of wedding planning that we wanted something intimate for just the two of us to share while also starting our married life off on the most epic foot possible.
-Also, being a queer couple navigating an extremely heteronormative tradition and industry automatically puts us in the “non traditional” category – we might as well play up to it.
-This gave us the opportunity to really think about how we wanted to celebrate our love as two individuals and nothing felt more like our love than adventuring together.
+From the beginning of wedding planning, we knew that we wanted something intimate for just the two of us to share while also starting our married life off on the most epic foot possible.
+Also, being a queer couple navigating an extremely heteronormative tradition and industry automatically puts us in the “non-traditional” category.
+We might as well play up to it.
+This allowed us to really think about how we wanted to celebrate our love as two individuals.
+And nothing felt more like our love than adventuring together.